 Hello everyone!
 This time I put photos of Cartagena and Playa Blanca.

 Lady with fruit in Santo Domingo square.
 This lady is from Palenque, a nearby town founded, like many others in America, by runaway slaves.
-Palenque was the first of all these city in the continent to be officially declared free, in 1713.
+Palenque was the first of all these cities in the continent to be officially declared free, in 1713.

-Thank you Javi for your comment!
+Thank you, Javi, for your comment!